tsgates/arch-wiki-markdown/wiki/RTorrent.md

 > Manually adding trackers to torrents

-1. Select torrent to edit from rtorrent console view
+1. Select torrent to edit from rTorrent console view.

-2. Hit Ctrl-X
+2. Hit Ctrl+x.

-3. If you had four trackers type following lines one at a time (always press ^X first) to add four more for example:
+3. If you had four trackers type following lines one at a time (always press Ctrl+x first) to add four more for example:

     d.tracker.insert="5","udp://tracker.publicbt.com:80"
     d.tracker.insert="6","udp://tracker.openbittorrent.com:80"